tencentyun/intlcloud-documents/yehe_doc/数据处理/数据万象/API 文档/基础图片处理/图片水印_intl_en.md

 ## Feature Overview
 CI provides the image watermark processing feature through the **watermark** API.
 Currently, a watermark image must be specified as an image stored in CI.
-The size of the original image to be processed cannot exceed 20 MB, its width and height cannot exceed 30,000 pixels respectively, and its total pixels cannot exceed 100 million.
+The size of the input image to be processed cannot exceed 20 MB, its width and height cannot exceed 30,000 pixels respectively, and its total pixels cannot exceed 250 million.
 The width and height of the output image cannot exceed 9,999 pixels respectively.
-For animated images, the original image width * height * number of frames cannot exceed 100 million pixels.
+For animated images, the input image's Width x Height x Number of frames cannot exceed 250 million pixels.

 ## API Format